SudoDotDog/Grindstone-TypeScript/README.md

 # Grindstone-TypeScript

-:pager: Core search engine for TypeScript
+:pager: The simple search result collecting tool on TypeScript